 While it feels like my little guy is far from that first day of Kindergarten, I know it will be here in the blink of an eye <insert mega mom tears here>.
-I also know that while it may still be a ways off, there are things that we can do to be proactive as his parents in ensuring that he is as prepared as possible for the day when it comes.
-Being a teacher, myself, I have come to learn that there are certain skills and experiences that, if they come in having knowledge of them, fosters students’ success right from the get go.
-And it may come as a surprise to you, that many of them have little to do with all the facts and figures they know.
+I also know that while it may still be a ways off, there are things that we can do to be proactive as his parents to ensure that he is as prepared as possible for the day when it comes.
+As as teacher, myself, I have met and worked with many students throughout that first year of their school career.
+And while knowing things like their ABC’s is helpful, it may come as a surprise to you that there are other skills that I would deem to be even more important in setting them up for success.

 So how can you prepare your child for school from the start?